Sydney Opera House is the most recognizable Sydney landmark and a popular tourist attraction.

 New Year’s Eve Opera Gala

-The Opera Gala on New Year’s Eve at the Sydney Opera House is a two and half hours show.
+The Opera Gala on New Year’s Eve at the Sydney Opera House is a two-and-a-half-hour show.

 After you enjoy the talented performers from the Australian Opera and Ballet Orchestra for an hour, you come out of the Opera House for the fireworks.